cybertec-postgresql/pgfaceting/README.md

 faceting is be a web shop where you can see how many items are remaining after filtering your search by red, green or blue, and how many when filtering by size small, medium or large.

+Work on this project has been sponsored by [Xenit](https://xenit.eu/).

 ## Build and install

     make install